 There are already quite a few brands on the market that sell wood or bamboo stem earbuds, but each one I found was sold in single use plastic packaging.
 I’ll admit I bought those brands until I could find a better 100% plastic free option.
 Recently at the Vegan Lifestyle Festival I found the Hydrophil cotton swabs at the Easy Eco stall.
 And I discovered that Easy Eco also sell them on their online store.

-Hydrophil cotton swabs are made from bamboo and certified organic cotton, and they are packaged in recycled carboard (100 in a box).
+Hydrophil cotton swabs are made from bamboo and certified organic cotton, and they are packaged in recycled cardboard (100 in a box).
 Once used, you can throw them in your compost.
 I also added the cardboard box to my compost heap.
-Hydrophil cotton swabs are also cruelty free, vegan, fair trade and water neutral.
-This makes my green vegan heart so very happy, as I now know I will most recertainly not be contributing towards plastic stem earbud pollution.
+Hydrophil cotton swabs are also cruelty-free, vegan, fair trade, and water neutral.
+This makes my green vegan heart so very happy, as I now know I will most certainly not be contributing towards plastic stem earbud pollution.

 What earbuds are you using?
 What other ways are you reducing your plastic use?
 Let me know in a comment below.
-If you’d like to see more of the health & beauty products I have found, have a look here.
-If you’d like to see what else I have found browse my Directory.
+If you’d like to see more of the body & beauty products I have found, have a look here.
+If you’d like to see what home & garden products I have found have a look here.
 New products posted regularly.

 Let’s get Social!

 Be sure to follow Easy Eco on Facebook and Instagram to see what they are up to!
 And follow me on Facebook and Instagram to stay up to date with my posts!
 If you end up trying this product, after reading about it for the first times here, please tag me and let me know what you think.
 Remember to hashtag it #thegreenveganchick